stijn-dejongh/lovecraft_public_domain/raw_converts/hn.md

 mankind.
 He was only an indifferent Moslem, worshipping unknown entities whom he called Yog-Sothoth and Cthulhu.

   In A.D.
-950 the   Azif,   which had gained a considerable tho&rsquo;
-surreptitious circulation amongst the philosophers of the age, was secretly translated into Greek by Theodorus Philetas of Constantinople under the title   Necronomicon.
+950 the   Azif,   which had gained a considerable tho' surreptitious circulation amongst the philosophers of the age, was secretly translated into Greek by Theodorus Philetas of Constantinople under the title   Necronomicon.
 For a century it impelled certain experimenters to terrible attempts, when it was suppressed and burnt by the patriarch Michael.
-After this it is only heard of furtively, but (1228) Olaus Wormius made a Latin translation later in the Middle Ages, and the Latin text was printed twice&mdash;once in the fifteenth century in black-letter (evidently in Germany) and once in the seventeenth (prob.
+After this it is only heard of furtively, but (1228) Olaus Wormius made a Latin translation later in the Middle Ages, and the Latin text was printed twice--once in the fifteenth century in black-letter (evidently in Germany) and once in the seventeenth (prob.
-Spanish)&mdash;both editions being without identifying marks, and located as to time and place by internal typographical evidence only.
+Spanish)--both editions being without identifying marks, and located as to time and place by internal typographical evidence only.
 The work both Latin and Greek was banned by Pope Gregory IX in 1232, shortly after its Latin translation, which called attention to it.
-The Arabic original was lost as early as Wormius&rsquo; time, as indicated by his prefatory note;  and no sight of the Greek copy&mdash;which was printed in Italy between 1500 and 1550&mdash;has been reported since the burning of a certain Salem man&rsquo;s library in 1692.
+The Arabic original was lost as early as Wormius' time, as indicated by his prefatory note;  and no sight of the Greek copy--which was printed in Italy between 1500 and 1550--has been reported since the burning of a certain Salem man's library in 1692.
 An English translation made by Dr. Dee was never printed, and exists only in fragments recovered from the original manuscript.
 Of the Latin texts now existing one (15th cent.) is known to be in the British Museum under lock and key, while another (17th cent.) is in the Biblioth&egrave;que Nationale at Paris.
 A seventeenth-century edition